Rijn-Schelde-Verolme: Predecessor Verolme Verenigde Scheepswerven

 Verolme Verenigde Scheepswerven had been formed in 1955.
 It consisted of a machine factory in IJsselmonde, two shipyards in Heusden and Alblasserdam, and Verolme Dok en Scheepsbouw Maatschappij (VDSM) founded by Cornelis Verolme in 1957.
 The latter was a very modern shipyard.
 It used the idea of boosting productivity by building in sections and series, and focused on supertankers, which became a new market after the 1956 closure of the Suez Canal.

 History before foundation

 Increasing wages

-In the 1960s wages all over the western world started to increase sharply.
-In 1966 Amsterdamsche Droogdok Maatschappij (ADM) claimed that the cost of labor, including all taxes and social security cost, had doubled from 1960 to 1965.
+In the 1960s, wages all over the Western world started to increase sharply.
+In 1966 Amsterdamsche Droogdok Maatschappij (ADM) claimed that the labor cost, including all taxes and social security costs, had doubled from 1960 to 1965.
 Reason enough for ADM to halt shipbuilding and to focus on ship repair.
 On a national economic level, numbers for 1960-1965 indicate that the real cost of labor increased by 40% in this period.
 In the shipbuilding industry, with its strong unions, and in Amsterdam, this might very well have been much higher than 40%.
-Still, increases in wages or labor cost do not pose a problem, as long at they are matched by increases in productivity.
+Still, increases in wages or labor costs do not pose a problem, as long at they are matched by increases in productivity.
 In general, the Dutch shipyards remarked that this was by far not the case in the 1960s.